The Evil Dead (1981)

 Raimi's creative use of space and over the top twists and turns are visibly richer for having more money to play around with.
 The unbroken chase through the entire cabin is some of the best work he's ever done.

-I like to think that prior to shooting a question was raised: how much pain, misery, humiliation and icky stuff can we throw at Bruce Campbell before it stops being funny?
+I like to think that a question was raised prior to shooting: how much pain, misery, humiliation, and icky stuff can we throw at Bruce Campbell before it stops being funny?

 On a personal note, I really love the above cover art.
 Back in the day my local video store had a poster almost identical to it on their wall for months and I wanted it so bad.
 I never got it.